 It’s Hard to Make Friends

 This one took me by surprise.
 Once I graduated I felt so distant from people my age.
 When you’re in school, you make new friends on the regular.
 It’s so simple to strike up a conversation with someone in the cafeteria or walking to class.
 In the real world?
 Everyone is already grouped off and it can be difficult to find your way in.
 There are people like you out there, looking make friends.
 Volunteering and networking are great ways to make connections.
 You’re around like-minded people who believe in giving back to others and promoting themselves.
-That’s actually how I met two of my newest and closest friends.

 Stay in Touch with the People You Know and Love